addonify/addonify-quick-view/readme.txt

 = 1.2.5 - ?, 2023 =

+- Fix: Uncaught ReferenceError: PerfectScrollbar is not defined.
 - Tweak: How reactive state on plugin setting's page is managed (vue js).
 - Enhancement: Better error handelling on plugin setting's page (vue js).